Skip to main content

 • llmService.*: Your LLM service credentials

-• samDeployment.imagePullSecret: Required - Name of the image pull secret created in Step 2 (e.g., solace-image-pull-secret or my-registry-secret)
+• samDeployment.imagePullSecret: Required the name of the image pull secret you created in Step 2 (e.g., solace-image-pull-secret or my-registry-secret)

-• samDeployment.image.repository: Image repository path (if using your own registry from Step 2, Option 2)
+• samDeployment.image.repository: The image repository path (if you are using your own registry from Step 2, Option 2).

-• samDeployment.image.tag: SAM application image version (if using specific version)
+• samDeployment.image.tag: The version of the SAM application image (if you are using a specific version).

 • samDeployment.agentDeployer.image.repository: Agent deployer image repository path (if using your own registry from Step 2, Option 2)